About this course

 You’ll have the support of a school-based mentor during your practice placements.

 When you pass, you’ll get Qualified Teacher Status in addition to your PGCE award.
-This means you'll be able to work as an art and design teacher in state-maintained and special schools in England and Wales.
+This means you'll be able to work as an art and design teacher in academy, state-maintained, independent and special schools in England and Wales.

 We have high employment rates from our PGCE Secondary courses, with many trainees going on to work in our partnership schools.

 If you choose to continue your studies, the credits you build up from your master’s-level modules can be put towards a future master’s degree qualification.